 If you’ve been a member of our planet within the past few years, you’ve probably heard the acronym “STEM” and probably pretended to know what it meant while making a secret mental note to Google it later.

 What does STEM mean?

-STEM is an acronym for Science, Technology, Engineering and Math – 4 educational disciplines that have been receiving a lot of attention due to their prevalence in careers today and in the future.
-Believe it or not, many of the activities your baby engages in before they can even say the word STEM can help to grow their knowledge, skills, and passions in the areas of Science, Technology, and Math.
-Check out these 28 awesome STEM toys for babies to give your baby genius a head start!
+STEM is more than just science experiments and coding robots.
+STEM an acronym for Science, Technology, Engineering and Math – 4 educational disciplines that have been receiving a lot of attention thanks to their prevalence in the careers of today and the future.
+Believe it or not, many of the activities your baby engages in before they can even say the word STEM can help to grow their knowledge, creativity, critical thinking skills, and passions in the areas of Science, Technology, and Math.

 STEM toys for babies